 Reliable electricity fuels economic development and our quality of life.

 TEP tracks the duration of outages attributed to maintenance, equipment failure, weather and other factors with a metric called the System Average Interruption Duration Index, or SAIDI.
-After posting a SAIDI of 72 minutes in 2017, the company improved its scores in 2018 and 2019 to 50 and 55 minutes, respectively.
+After posting a SAIDI of about 65 minutes in 2017, the company improved its scores in 2018 and 2019 to 51 and 54 minutes, respectively.

 “Most utilities measure outages in hours, as opposed to minutes, so that just demonstrates how reliable our system really is,” said David Wagner, Director of Line Construction and Metering.
 “We continuously improve our system to make it better and to help us achieve these successful outcomes.”

 The new programs include: